ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 - `96`
 - `110`
 - `131`
-- `133`
-- `134`
+- `133` (*Unused, but does have the same trainer move selection AI routines associated to it as healing moves such as Synthesis*)
+- `134` (*Unused, but does have the same trainer move selection AI routines associated to it as healing moves such as Synthesis*)
 - `141`
-- `157`
+- `157` (*Unused, but does have the same trainer move selection AI routines associated to it as healing moves such as Synthesis*)
 - `163`
 - `264` (*Identified as "Unused" in DSPRE, but has [unique code](https://github.com/pret/pokeplatinum/blob/b2cd286f3d431cf6226c55139b58e6b140a5c827/res/battle/scripts/effects/effect_script_0264.s).*)
 - `277` - `470` (*Identified as "Undocumented" in DSPRE and do not exist as a file in the battle effect scripts NARC*)

 The safest IDs to repurpose are those in the `277`-`470` range.
 Since these files do not exist at all, they are less likely to have some unknown or unclear purpose or reference in the game's code.
+However, IDs `133`, `134` and `157` may be advantageous to use in conjunction with re-directing their trainer move selection AI routines (Basic and Expert flags) to already existing routines or new ones, as it does not require adding new entries to the AI flags' `main` routine.

 ### Creating New Battle Effect Scripts
 > Source(s): [Drayano](https://pastebin.com/u/DrayHackTutorials), Yako, Lmaokai, HG-Engine